 The Nurse Practitioner program is designed to advance registered nurses in the practice of comprehensive primary care within varied clinical settings.
 The program provides learning experiences in acute and chronic illnesses for the mastery of knowledge, skills and attitudes in the clinical management of individuals and families.
 The graduate level competencies are inclusive of the Quality and Safety Education For Nurses (QSEN) principles to integrate patient centered care, teamwork and collaboration, evidence-based practice (EBP), quality improvement (QI), safety and informatics in advanced nursing practice.

-The nurse practitioner program entails 42 credits and a minimum of 405 clinical hours.
+The nurse practitioner program entails 42 credits with 540 clinical hours.
 The clinical experiences provide a basis to integrate nursing science, research and health care delivery models for the clinical management of individuals and families.
 The student is guided in leadership, critical thinking and evidence based practice to demonstrate competency in formulating clinical decisions for positive patient outcomes.
 The program requires the completion of a capstone project to demonstrate the feasibility and sustainability of improving health care delivery.
-Upon completion of the program, students will achieve a Master of Science in Nursing degree.
+Upon completion of the program, students will be awarded a Master of Science degree.